 About

-The purpose of The Classics Circuit is to encourage the reading of classic works by celebrating them through book blogs.
+The purpose of The Classics Circuit is to encourage the reading of classic works by celebrating them on book blogs.
 We’re currently focusing on the older classics written by authors who are now deceased.

 This site is a gathering place for links to reviews of classics on blogs throughout the blogosphere.
 Reviews will not appear on this site, but rather on the sites of participant bloggers.
+As each tour runs, tour followers visit participant blogs to see thoughts on the assigned author or theme.
+One does not need to have a blog in order to follow a tour.
+A blog is required for those wanting to be a tour participant.

 The Process

-The process is one for the entire blogging community.
-First, readers suggest books or authors that they would like to see promoted via a tour; one needs not to have read a work or author to make a suggestion.
+- Readers suggest books or authors that they would like to see promoted via a tour; one needs not to have read a work or author to make a suggestion.

 The Goal

-classics1modWe hope that your favorite classics might also appeal to others.
+We hope that your favorite classics might also appeal to others.
 This is a chance to promote your favorites to the reading and blogging world!
-Of course, just as with any other blog tour, participants in The Classics Circuit may give negative feedback about a classic they’ve read, but as an advocate to the classics, you are willing to encourage a tour all the same.
+Of course, just as with any other blog tour, participants in The Classics Circuit may give negative feedback about a classic they’ve read, but as an advocate to the classics, you are willing to encourage and participate in a tour regardless.
 There may be value to all types of discussion of the classics.

 The Committee